naturalis/storage-analytics/README.md

 ### `host`

-The full qualified domain name of the host from which the statistics is logged.
+The full qualified domain name of the host from which the statistics are logged.
 Not necessarily the host on which data is stored.

-### `data_name`

-The name of the specific set of data.

-### `data_id`
+### `data_set`

-An unique identifier for the specific set of data.
-For example the GUID of the resource group in Active Directory.
+The name and unique identifier for the specific set of data.
+For example the name and GUID of the resource group in Active Directory.

 ### `data_status`

 In order to make a really rough distinction with regard to the status of data we use the following status indicators:
-  * `preparation`
+  * `temp`
-  * `production`
+  * `current`
   * `archive`

 ### `data_size`